-Austrian Open Past Winners & Results By Year
+Austrian Open Past Winners and Results By Year

 The European Tour is an increasingly global operation.
 That the European Tour hosts tournaments in far-flung corners of the world is a considerable strength of the organisation but it is also nice when it returns to Europe for the summer months.
 The Austrian Open is one of those tournaments in mainland Europe which plays an important role on the European Tour and for golf within the country.